skitter155/voltage_divider_solver/README.md

   3. This program optimizes both variables (R1 and R2) to get as close to the desired Vout/Vin ratio as possible

 Use to your hearts content.
 Don't kill anyone though.
 Voltage dividers are meant for good.

+!!
+IMPORTANT !! : I'm a python beginner.
+Proceed with caution.